-There isn’t a set payout amount for a pedestrian accident.
+There isn’t a set compensation payout amount for a pedestrian accident you’d get if your claim is successful.
 This is simply due to the vast difference in each claim.
-For example, in a pedestrian hit by car claim where the victim suffers a dislocated knee, they would almost certainly receive far less compensation than a pedestrian knocked over by a motorcycle causing catastrophic brain damage.
-However, in the sub section below you’ll find our compensation calculator that will give you some idea of compensation amounts.
+For example, in a pedestrian hit by a car claim where the victim suffers a dislocated knee, they would almost certainly receive far less compensation than a pedestrian knocked over by a motorcycle causing severe brain damage.
+However, in the subsection below you’ll find our compensation calculator that will give you some idea of compensation amounts.

-Your personal injury solicitor will calculate how much compensation you should get by splitting you pedestrian accident claim into two distinct elements:
+Your personal injury solicitor will calculate how much compensation you should get by splitting your pedestrian accident claim into two distinct elements:

 - General damages.
 This element covers your compensation for any pain or suffering you’ve had to deal with because of your injuries.

 - Special damages.
 This element covers your compensation for any costs, losses or expenses caused by your pedestrian accident.
 For example, you could claim for the cost of any clothes damaged in the accident, lost income, or medical costs, to name but a few.